 1. Set your alarm half an hour before you actually need to be out of bed

 Yep, when you hear the alarm you genuinely want to die.
 But try setting it so that you give yourself 15 minutes to snooze, and then another 15 minutes to check the News, Instagram & catch up on your Facebook feed which has by then turned into a debate concerning a country you don’t even live in.
 Oh, and obviously take that time to appreciate how bloody warm and comfy you are.

 Pluck up the courage and get in that shower.
 The colder the better.
 Brrrr… It wakes you up and keeps you feeling nice ‘n fresh for the day.

 3. Walk when you can

 If you travel by train and live close to a station, and by close I mean you don’t have to take a bus to get there, WALK.
 Get some fresh air before you enter a building for 9 hours and stare upon the window wishing you were outside like a child wishing for playtime.
-Plus, that little bit of exercise goes a long way.
+However if you live too far away from your workplace to walk, you could look at other ways of commuting to work.
+You might be interested in something like an electric scooter, which would also allow you to get fresh air whilst still travelling to work quickly.
+You could look at these ones from this electric scooter melbourne site.
+Riding an electric scooter on your way to work could really improve your commute.
+However, walking could be equally as impactful for your morning.
+Plus, that little bit of exercise goes a long way!

 4. Listen to a podcast, not music.